UMAprotocol/UMIPs/UMIPs/umip-draft_DIGG.md

     1. Query DIGG/WBTC Price from Sushiswap using 30 minute TWAP (0x9a13867048e01c663ce8ce2fe0cdae69ff9f35e3).
     2. Query DIGG/WBTC Price from Uniswap using 30 minute TWAP (0xe86204c4eddd2f70ee00ead6805f917671f56c52).
-    3. Take the mean of steps 1 and 2 and multiply by 1e1 for scaling to get the DIGG/WBTC price.
+    3. Take the mean of steps 1 and 2 to get the DIGG/WBTC price.
 This result should have 8 decimals, rounding the closest 0.5 up.

 **For DIGG/ETH**